steven-ponessa/flyway-docker-migration-test/README.md

 This project is looking to test using Flyway to migrate/create and populate database schemas.
 The test includes using both a local instance of Flyway and an instance running in a Docker container connecting to and populating:

 1. Db2 database instance in the IBM Public Cloud
 1. Db2 database instance running in a Docker container on localhost.
-This containerized instance of DB2 will be used create an enviromonment on the fly for testing, demonstrations, education, and development.
+This containerized instance of DB2 will be used to create an environment on the fly for testing, demonstrations, education, and development.

 To run this test, you'll need **Docker Desktop** installed and running, see: [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).